microsoft/vscode-htmltagwrap/README.md

 Wraps your selection in HTML tags.
 Can wrap an inline selection or a selection of multiple lines.

 ##Known Limitations
-It works best with with tab formatting.
-It may not play nice with spaces, if that's how you roll.
+It works only with code using tab formatting.
+It won't currently play nice with spaces, if that's how you roll.
 I would like to address this in the future.
 Feel free to submit a pull request if you beat me to it.

 ##How to Use It
 Select a block of text or a string of text.
 Press "Alt+W" or "Option+W" for Mac.
 Type the tag name you want, and it will populate the beginning and end tag automatically.